 IRR or Internal Rate of Return

 IRR is a special application of the logic behind NPV or Net Present Value calculations.
-It is a commonly-used concept in project and investment analysis, including capital budgeting.
+It is a commonly used concept in project and investment analysis, including capital budgeting.
 The IRR of a project or investment is the discount rate that results in an NPV of zero.

 Computing the IRR is a way to analyze an investment for which anticipated (or actual) returns vary from year to year or period to period.
 Except for debt instruments that yield a constant rate of return over their lives, such variation is the norm.
 The IRR methodology is a device to derive a single, average compound rate of return from such a scenario.

 If the actual discount rate (which is the theoretic cost of funds to the company or investor in question) is lower than the IRR, the project or investment should be undertaken.
-It is the decision-making rule of thumb used when IRR is employed an analytic tool for evaluating projects or investments.
+It is the decision-making rule of thumb used when IRR is employed as an analytic tool for evaluating projects or investments.

 Simple Numeric Example